hthreads/hthreads.github.io/classes/embedded-systems/labs/index.md

 | 10/21 - 10/25 | [Lab 6: Bare Metal Task Control Blocks (TCBs)](./lab6) |
 | 10/28 - 11/01 | [Lab 7: FreeRTOS](./lab7)                           |
 | 11/03 - 11/15 | [Lab 8: Autonomous Vehicle](./lab8)                 |

+## Prelabs

+Some labs will have a prelab component, these must be completed before lab.
+Students who have not completed their prelab will be denied entry into lab.

+It is not necessary to print your prelabs.
+Showing an electronic copy on your device will be sufficient.

 ## Lab Reports